 Before Lulu’s Lounge turns into party central after midnight – with high-pulsating DJ sets spewing hip-hop beats from its speakers – the nightclub wedged next to Pan Pacific Singapore starts the evening with some slow-burning jazz jams.
-Its programme lineup features the seductive neo-vintage outfit The Steve McQueens, soul-funk quartet Trumpet Z and the Boogie and the groovy Tim Stocker with his fellow Pocket Watchers.
+Its programme lineup features the seductive neo-vintage outfit The Steve McQueens, soul-funk quartet Trumpet Z and the Boogie, and the super funky Ruckus and DIGit.
 The best part?
 There’s no cover charge.

 It’s hard to miss Blu Jaz Café.
 Bathing the corner of Bali Lane with its bright blue neon lights, the alfresco joint typically attracts a bustling crowd of young and old with its regular live music sets.
 The space hosts a list of household jazz names and impressive young talents on stage including keyboardist Aya Sekine and saxophonist Nicole Duffell.
 Be sure to keep tabs on its socials for updates on its music programmes.

 For live jazz music set against the stunning backdrop of our city skyline, Monti is the destination for a musical romantic escapade.
 Every night from 7.30pm, let the restaurant’s resident jazz band carry you through the night with soothing blues and funk as you dig into hearty plates of Italian dishes.
 The lineup changes monthly with regular appearances by jazz stalwarts Jeremy Monteiro and Stephan Francis.